 – Interact with the public to promote archaeology and stewardship of archaeological resources

-– Assess and analyze historic documents for archaeology
+– Assess and analyze historic documents for archaeological research

 – Explicate the importance of spatial relationships